 Submitted ideas are displayed in a large "card" format, making them easily readable and digestible.
 Up to 12 of the most recent ideas are shown by default.
 You can click the page buttons at the bottom to view more, or use the search bar and various filters to focus the ideas shown.

 The most important information about each idea is shown directly on its card for at-a-glance consumption, including its title and description, the person who submitted it, and when, its associated Categories and votes, and the number of comments.
-You can even vote on each idea right from its card by clicking the desired thumbs up or down icon.
+You can even vote on each idea right on its card by clicking the thumbs-up or thumbs-down icon.

 NOTE: Users with Ideation-management permissions will see an ellipsis menu at the top of the Ideation card and can use the options to edit, delete, pin, and change the status of an idea.
 Learn more about Ideation Settings.